recordkirov-cyber/keycloak-extension-qr-code-enhanced/README.md

 ## Configuration

-**No configuration** needed if *Username Password Form with optional QR Code login* is not used. *QR Code Sign In* can just be added to your browser flow.
+**No configuration** needed if *Username Password Form with Optional QR Code Login* is not used. *QR Code Sign In* can just be added to your browser flow.

 Optional configuration is available for **Refresh Rate** and **Login Timeout**:
 - Refresh rate sets how often the login page reloads to check if a user has authenticated